 What Causes Morton’s Neuroma?

 Your nerve thickens when it receives too much mechanical pressure.
-That may happen if you have flat feet or high-arches.
-But other foot deformities, including hammer toes and bunions, could also cause trouble for your nerve.
+That may happen if you have flat feet or high-arched feet.
+But other foot deformities, including hammer toes and bunions, could also cause trouble for your nerves.
 Whatever the source of the pressure, it pushes the surrounding metatarsal bones onto the nerve.
 This could trigger inflammation and thickening on any of your nerves.
 But it’s especially common between your third and fourth toes, because you also have a ligament between these bones that adds to the pressure.

 Morton’s Neuroma Symptoms